South Anchorage Sports Park

 About the Location

-South Anchorage Sports Park is a 63.1-acre recreational facility located in Anchorage, Alaska.
-The park was created in June 1997 on land that was previously homesteaded by the Klatt family and used as a tree and sod farm.
-The property was acquired by the Municipality of Anchorage through a land trade and dedicated as park land.
+South Anchorage Sports Park spans a generous 63.1 acres in Anchorage, Alaska.
+Back in June 1997, this park was established on land that once belonged to the Klatt family, who used it as a tree and sod farm.
+The Municipality of Anchorage acquired the property through a land trade, transforming the former homestead into the community park we know today.

 All Features & Facilities